 If tower scaffolding or scissor lifts are to be used for maintenance you must have a minimum of 12mm plywood under each scaffold wheel and outrigger to distribute the load.

-For more detailed information specific to each of our systems then please refer to our loadings information sheet.
+For more detailed information specific to each of our systems then please refer to our loadings information sheets.

 Entry Points Into The Hall